Baked Avocado Eggs

 This quick and easy baked egg in an avocado recipe is perfect for breakfast or snacking.
 It’s low in sugar and loaded with protein, healthy fats and fiber!

-You guys… I made my television debut yesterday!!
-I was asked by Qrunch Foods to do a segment about Non-GMO month on ABC 8 Good Morning Richmond.
-I’ve never done any tv work before so accepting the spot was definitely taking me out of my comfort zone, but I said yes.
+You guys… I made my television debut yesterday!
+I’ve never done any T.V. work before so accepting the spot was definitely taking me out of my comfort zone, but I said yes.
 I kept thinking of the “do something every day that scares you” quote and knew that I’d be nervous but that it was an awesome opportunity and one I couldn’t turn down.

 On Friday I went shopping for a few of my favorite Non-GMO verified products and spent the remainder of the day practicing.
 I probably looked like a crazy woman talking to myself because I was definitely rehearsing the entire time I was shopping.
 Oh well, I’m sure the Whole Foods employees are used to people grumbling about GMOs under their breath. 😉